john-erinjery/python-supermarket/README.md

     The details of availiable products are easily viewed and modofied through the software.
 Deatails like name of the product, price, stock and category is viewable and modifiable.

 3. Billing:
-    The billing software takes in products and returns the total cost in bill format
+    The billing software takes in products and returns the total cost in bill format.

 4. Employee Management:
-    The Employee details can also be viewed and changed through this software
+    The Employee details can also be viewed and changed through this software.

+5. Supermarket Details Management:
+    The Supermarket details like the name, address and phone number can also be viwed and modified.